Bemba people: Early history

 By the 6th century, fishing people lived on lakeshores, worked iron, and traded palm oil.

 By the 10th century, the people of Upemba had diversified their economy, combining fishing, farming and metal-working.
 Metal-workers relied on traders to bring them the copper and charcoal that they needed in smelting.
 Traders exported salt and iron items, and imported glass beads and cowry shells from the distant Indian Ocean.
-At this time, social stratification and governance began to form.
+At this time, according to John Thornton, social stratification and governance began to form.

-By the 14th century, the people of the region were organized into various successful farming and trading communities — the gradual process of the communities merging began.
-Some communities began to merge into larger, more centralized ones; the reason for this is likely because of competition for increasingly limited resources.
-"Lords of the land" held priestly roles due to their special relationship with the spirits of the land and were widely recognised, holding sway over multiple villages and essentially ruling embryonic kingdoms.
+By the 14th century, Vansina says that "Lords of the land" held priestly roles due to their special relationship with the spirits of the land and were widely recognised, holding sway over multiple villages and essentially ruling embryonic kingdoms.
 As lineages grew in size, authority was opportunistically absorbed or incorporated by force, leading to the formation of states.

 European researchers suggest a 17th-century anti-Portuguese rebellion in the Kingdom of Luba led to another eastward movement of the Bemba.
 The rebels were led by two of Luba King Mukulumpe’s sons: Nkole and Chiti.
 The mother of Nkole and Chiti was Mumbi Lyulu Mukasa of the Bena-Ng'andu clan, which has become the royal Bemba clan.
 A crocodile (ing'wena in modern Bemba; ing'andu in old Bemba) is the clan's totem.
 In the royal archives (babenye) at the palace of the Chitimukulu are four Christian statues obtained 600 years ago from early Catholic missionaries in the Kongo Kingdom.